yazandaba/WideLips/README.md

 - **No wasted work**: Lazy parsing only processes what you access
 - **Cache-friendly**: Contiguous memory layout and predictable access patterns

-### Library Build
-- **Flavor**: libWideLips can be built both as a static or shared library, by default, it's built as a static library to build libWideLips as a shared library, use `-DBUILD_SHARED_LIBS=ON` option.
-- **OS**: WideLips was built on Windows mainly but Linux is fully supported as well.
-- **Compiler**: WideLips was compiled using LLVM Clang 21 and MSVC 2022 19.44, but it should work with any C++20 compiler.

 ### Building And Running Tests
 Unit tests projects are built from the source tree and do not link against the core library (libWideLips).
 The unit test project also is built by default, but there are a couple of options and remarks to mention: